How to Light a Fire Without Wood

 Once the fire starts to burn, start fanning it gently using a paper plate or any other flat surface.
 But don’t blow it too aggressively, as the fire may blow out, or you may even fly away any light fire fuel like dry leaves or grass.
 Keep adding more fuel to allow the fire to continue burning.

-If you want to read similar articles to How to Light a Fire Without Wood, we recommend you visit our Recreational activities category.
+If you'd like to read similar articles to How to Light a Fire Without Wood, we recommend you browse around our Recreational activities category.